 - Goldilocks was our beautiful princess.
 She was Jess’s cat before Rich came into the picture.
 Read her story.

-- Squirt is our Diablito and Flufferbuddy.
+- Squirt was our Diablito and Flufferbuddy.
 His story is here.

-- Whiskey “Loopy” is our kitten.
+- Whiskey “Loopy” is our kitten (even though the vet now calls him a senior cat).
 His story is here.